Lakshmeesh02/TodoApp/README.md

 # TodoApp
-A simple To-do list application using MERN.
+A simple To-do list application using MEN (MERN but the React is silent since I dont use it).